- Adverse reaction or problems related to anesthesia, sedation or medications, such as an allergic reaction and problems with breathing.

 - Telling all members of your care team if you have any allergies

 How do I prepare for my esophagoscopy?

 If you dread the thought of undergoing an esophagoscopy procedure, you are not alone.
-You are a very important member of your own healthcare team.
-The steps you take before your procedure can improve your comfort level and help your doctor obtain the best outcome or most accurate test results.
-You can prepare yourself for an esophagoscopyby:
+You are an important member of your own healthcare team.
+The steps you take before your procedure can improve your comfort and outcome.
+You can prepare for an esophagoscopy by:

-- Completely following all your doctor’s specific pre-operative instructions.
-This generally includes not eating or drinking anything from four to eight hours before the procedure, as directed.
+- Completely following all your doctor’s specific instructions.
+This generally includes not eating or drinking anything from four to eight hours before the procedure.
 You may also need to take a medication before the procedure to dry your mouth and air passages.